-Premises, steps and proposed schedule
+Premises, and proposed schedule and tasks

-Given this context, and given the fact that the staff believes that the underlying premises and steps for developing these biological objectives remain valid, the end result is the following proposed approach and schedule.
-This staff proposal for moving forward on this topic is what the Council particularly invites interested parties to consider and comment on.
+In light of these developments, the Council staff invites comments on the following premises and proposed schedule for developing biological objectives for the fish and wildlife program:

-1) The concept of adding biological objectives to the program at the ecological province scale remains valid, for the reasons spelled out in the May 2005 memorandum (updated in the following.
-This does not mean that the Council is formally committing to the amendment process; that would not happen until the Council subsequently decides to request recommendations for program amendments under Section 4(h) of the Power Act.
-It does mean that the concept remains sufficiently valid to continue working toward preparing the Council to make that decision.
+- 1) Premise: The concept of adding biological objectives to the program at the ecological province scale remains valid, but the Council is not committing to an amendment process at this time. - 2) Premise: Technical preparation remains an essential prerequisite from which to convene the policy/amendment process of setting these objectives.
+By technical work we continue to mean gathering, organizing, integrating, aggregating, and analyzing the disparate information recently generated in the region from, for example, subbasin plans, the Artificial Production Review and Evaluation, the NOAA Fisheries Technical Recovery Team (TRT) work, and other processes.
+This includes information on population status, habitat and population conditions, and current and planned program objectives and actions across the life cycle of anadromous fish and key species of resident fish. - 3) Premise: For anadromous fish, the best available sources of this analytical or synthetic information should be the completion of the AHA analyses and the TRT population status information and associated recovery criteria or targets.
+Because neither of these sources will be developed to the desired level for more than a year, the key staff recommendation is that the Council should not proceed to amend biological objectives into the fish and wildlife program until those processes are complete.
+We particularly invite your comments as to whether you agree or disagree with this point. - 4) Proposed schedule: If it awaits the outcomes of the AHA and TRT processes, the Council would not begin the policy-setting program amendment process until well into 2007 at the earliest and most likely in 2008.
+This would coincide with the time period under the Northwest Power Act for the Council to review the fish and wildlife program. - 5) Proposed tasks: In the interim, the Council could undertake the following tasks in preparation:

-- 2) Serious technical preparation remains an essential prerequisite from which to convene the policy/amendment process of setting these objectives.
-By technical work we continue to mean gathering, organizing, integrating, aggregating and analyzing the disparate information the region has recently generated (from subbasin plans, the APRE, the Technical Recovery Team work, etc.) on population status, habitat and population conditions, and current and planned program objectives and actions across the life cycle of anadromous fish and key species of resident fish. - 3) For anadromous fish, the best available sources of this analytical or synthetic information should be the completion of the AHA analyses and the TRT population status information and associated recovery criteria or targets.
-Neither of these sources will be developed to the level desired for well more than a year.
-The key Council staff recommendation is that better for the proposed amendment process to wait until these products are ready than to proceed without them.
-We particularly invite your comments as to whether you agree or disagree with this point. - 4) If so, this would mean not initiating the policy-setting program amendment process nature until well into 2007 at the earliest and most likely into 2008.
-This would coincide with the time period under the Power Act for the Council to revisit the fish and wildlife program in any event. - 5) The Council and its partners have work they can be doing in the interim in preparation: - Assist the NOAA Hatchery Review over the next year to work further on the AHA data verification and integration effort for the programs and stocks above Bonneville, to prepare the way for when the NOAA review process comes that way after April 2007.
-The Council staff will be meeting further will the people leading that effort to better understand their plans and where the Council's assistance might be most efficient, and shape for the Council a proposal at a future meeting.
-Assistance might come in the form of staff involvement, or contract assistance, or both.
-The Council's participation may be particularly important or even necessary to make sure the analysis includes key stocks not affected by production programs. - The Council staff proposes to work with people involved in the resident fish and wildlife parts of the program to sharpen what types of biological objectives make sense for those areas and what technical preparation would be useful, if any.
-There is plenty of information from the subbasin plans, from sturgeon and bull trout recovery plans, etc., to draw from.
-It is unclear at this time what is the right way to do that. - The Council would engage in ongoing discussions with other entities about the concept of adding biological objectives to the program at the scale proposed, especially seeking guidance as to which of the categories of possible objectives would be of most benefit to the program and best interrelate to what others are doing.
-Also the Council would continue to work with its regional partners on the associated monitoring and evaluation and data management frameworks.
+- Assist the NOAA Hatchery Review over the next year to work further on the AHA data verification and integration effort for the production programs and stocks above Bonneville.
+The Council's participation may be particularly important or even necessary to make sure the NOAA review includes key stocks not affected by production programs. - Work with resident fish and wildlife managers to determine what types of biological objectives make sense for those areas and what technical preparation would be useful, if any. - Engage in ongoing discussions with other entities about the concept of adding biological objectives to the program at the scale proposed, especially seeking guidance as to which of the categories of possible objectives would be of most benefit to the program and best interrelate to other programs.
+Also, the Council would continue to work with its regional partners on the associated monitoring and evaluation and data-management frameworks.

-Key Questions for Comment
+Key questions for comment